Delta modulation: Principle

-Rather than quantizing the value of the input analog waveform, delta modulation quantizes the difference between the current and the previous step, as shown in the block diagram in Fig. 1.
+Rather than quantizing the value of the input analog waveform, delta modulation quantizes the difference between the input signal and the integral of all previous quantization steps.
+This quantized signal effectively represents the derivative of the input signal, so the original signal is recovered by integration, as shown in the block diagram in Fig. 2:

-The modulator is made by a quantizer which converts the difference between the input signal and the integral of the previous steps.
-In its simplest form, the quantizer can be realized with a comparator referenced to 0 (two levels quantizer), whose output is 1 or 0 if the input signal is positive or negative.
-The demodulator is simply an integrator (like the one in the feedback loop) whose output rises or falls with each 1 or 0 received.
-The integrator itself constitutes a low-pass filter.
+In its simplest form, the quantizer can be realized with a comparator referenced to 0 (a two-level quantizer), whose output is 1 or -1 depending on whether the quantizer's input is positive or negative.
+The demodulator contains an integrator (just like the one in the feedback loop) whose output rises or falls with each 1 or -1 received.
+An optional low-pass filter will remove high frequency zigzags (see the blue output signal of Fig. 1), so only frequencies in the band of interest remain, to recover a smooth cleaned version of the original signal.

+Because each sample is only 1 bit, the transmission bit rate equals the sampling rate.

 Transfer characteristics

-The two sources of noise in delta modulation are "slope overload", when step size is too small to track the original waveform, and "granularity", when step size is too large.
+The two sources of noise in delta modulation are slope overload, when step size is too small to track the original waveform, and granularity, when step size is too large.
 But a 1971 study shows that slope overload is less objectionable compared to granularity than one might expect based solely on SNR measures.